 UG 12.2.
 Normally a candidate under lateral entry should complete all the requirements for undergraduate programme in three years.
-However, academically weaker candidates who do not fulfil some of the requirements in their first attempt and have (from the second year registration) to complete all the requirements of the degree.
+However, academically weaker candidates who do not fulfil some of the requirements in their first attempt and have to repeat them in subsequent semesters may be permitted up to six consecutive years (from the second year registration) to complete all the requirements of the degree.